About Us

 We specialize in helping communities build a 21st Century technology infrastructure that supports students, educators, first responders and businesses.

-The Office of Digital Equity and Literacy actively pursues funding and collaborations to develop programs, policies, and tools to increase digital equity throughout the state.
-We also support digital inclusion and literacy organizations, programs and groups across the state in their efforts to close the digital divide.
+The Office of Digital Opportunity actively pursues funding and collaborations to develop programs, policies, and tools to increase economic and workforce development.
+We work to ensure people have the skills and technology needed to compete for jobs.
+We also support and bring together organizations, programs and groups across the state to maximize the benefit of their efforts to close the digital divide.

 Technical Assistance